-The National Association of REALTORs found the median gross income of Realtors was $39,200 in 2015, and a Realtor with 16 years of experience makes a median gross income of $73,400.
-Meanwhile, according to Glassdoor.com, a median real estate salary in Texas falls around $48,883 per year, and can go as high as over $100k.
-Alternatively, the annual mean wage for real estate agents in Texas is $64,070, according to the Bureau of Labor Statistics.
+The National Association of REALTORs found the median gross income of Realtors was $43,330 in 2020.
+Meanwhile, according to Indeed, a median real estate salary in Texas falls around $93,000 per year and can go as high as over $100k.

 Source: Bureau of Labor Statistics

 The numbers, as you can see, are a bit all over the place.
 That’s because many factors go into the actual amount a Realtor brings home at the end of the day.
 Because this job is very much a commission-based job, the final take-home amount is often a result of experience, effort, hours, deals closed, commission fees to the brokerage, and commission split with the sponsoring broker.

 How do commission splits work for a Realtor?

 Most Realtors work for brokerages.
 Brokerages provide a whole slew of benefits for the Realtor, including marketing, legal protection, and name and brand recognition.
 In return for these services, the brokerages expect to receive a large portion of the commission.